idan1633/gptstudio/README.md

 ## Keyboard shortcut

-I used [this article] (<https://support.posit.co/hc/en-us/articles/206382178-Customizing-Keyboard-Shortcuts-in-the-RStudio-IDE> ) and made a shortcut to call this add in.
+I used [this article](<https://support.posit.co/hc/en-us/articles/206382178-Customizing-Keyboard-Shortcuts-in-the-RStudio-IDE> ) and made a shortcut to call this addin.
 I like command-shift-G. Keep in mind the addin is called "Write/Code from prompt" when following this tutorial.